tunapanda/swagmap/BACKLOG.md

 Current
 -------

-* Create the controller.
-The controller should tell the model to load iself, then take the data from the model and populate the view.

 * Create the function `handleXApiStatement(xApiStatement)` in `SwagItemModel`.
 This function will take the data for one xAPI statement and make relevant changes to itself.
 There is a (commented out) test for this here: https://github.com/tunapanda/swagmap/blob/master/test/unit/model/SwagItemModel.spec.js